fzerorubigd/TheFirstPlayer/README.md

 ### Adding a new player to the campaign

 When there is a new player, then the player receives 3 dice, and play as normal.

+## Negotiation

+This is a friendly game.
+Player can give each other one or more of their dice, but they should not go to zero die in this case.

+Also if you are using the plus one variant, you are allowed to give your token to some one else.

+This only can happen *BEFORE* or *AFTER* the game, after players are rolling the die, no one can give a die or plus one token.

 [^1]: I am pretty sure all of us need a new campaign game, since there is a shortage of them in this era.
 [^2]: A dice app works if you don’t have enough dice.